Ethor26/S8_FunctProg_Projet/README.md

   - **Detail**: The graph contains a cycle with the edges `{(1, 2), (2, 3), (3, 1)}`.
 The test checks that the cycle is detected and that the message correctly indicates the cycle found.

 ## Usage Examples
-In the application, you can do sereval actions such as:
+In the application, you can do sereval actions:

-- ### create a new graph, then:
+- ### create a new graph: choose the type of graph you want to create
+- ### Perform operations on the graph:
   - Add an edge
   - Remove an edge
   - Display the graph